AgathaZareth/Capstone_Project/README.md

 </p>

-## 7 - C. Feature Reduction
+# Summary of Feature Reduction

-Before moving on I want to regplot all the independent variables.
-The first 12 features are cumulative totals of team stats and the second 12 are those same stats but divided by the number of players to get the mean.
-If I use both, the cumulative totals and the averages, there will be a lot of multicollinearity.
-Multicollinearity occurs when two or more independent variables are highly correlated with one another, and as you can imagine using one statistic to acquire the other would have a high correlation.
-So I need to make a choice on which set to use.

-### 7 C - a.
-Regplots
-Use regplots to show me which features have a 'cleaner' linear relationship with target variable.
-This method is used to plot data and a linear regression model fit.
-There are a number of mutually exclusive options for estimating the regression model see documentation [HERE](https://seaborn.pydata.org/generated/seaborn.regplot.html). `regplot_grid` function used below.
+## Regplots

+Now that data is scaled I can use regplots (documentation [HERE](https://seaborn.pydata.org/generated/seaborn.regplot.html)) to view if there is a linear relationship between the different statistics and a teams win percentage, and to show which features have a 'cleaner' linear relationship with target variable.

 <p align="center" width="100%">
 <img src="/images/ss_examples/regplot_all_feats.png" alt="regplots of all 24 independent variables">